A tourist's guide to regularity structures and singular stochastic PDEs: Renormalization structures

 \section{Renormalization structures}

-We introduce in this section the fundamental notion of renormalization structure, and a notion of compatibility between regularity and renormalization structures.
-We emphasized in the previous paragraph that it is generically not possible to define canonical $\bf K$-admissible models ${\sf \Pi}^\zeta$ as limits of canonical $\bf K$-admissible models ${\sf \Pi}^\epsilon$ associated with regularized noises $\zeta_\epsilon$, if the noise(s) is (are) not sufficiently regular.
-On a technical level, the non-convergence of the models ${\sf \Pi}^\epsilon$ is related to the fact that the canonical model is defined by convolution of kernels that explode on the diagonal.
+We introduce in this section the fundamental notion of renormalization structure, and a notion of compatibility between some regularity and renormalization structures.
+We emphasized in the previous paragraph that it is generically not possible to define a canonical $\bf K$-admissible model as a limit of the canonical $\bf K$-admissible models associated with regularized noises $\zeta_\epsilon$ if the noise(s) $\zeta$ is (are) not sufficiently regular.
+On a technical level, the non-convergence of the models ${\sf M}^\epsilon$ is related to the fact that the canonical model is defined by some intricate convolution of kernels that explode on the diagonal.
 Limit models need to be constructed by probabilistic means as limits in probability of models built from regularized noises, \emph{using a moving window}, as in Meta-Theorem $1$ in Section \ref{SectionIntro}.
-The implementation of this moving window picture involves renormalization structures.
-Note that we do not need to know the details of the renormalization operation; the only properties that we need are encoded in the definition of a renormalization structure and the compatibility condition with a regularity structure given below.
+The implementation of this moving window picture involves the renormalization structures that we introduce in this section.
+Note that we do not need to know the details of the renormalization operation; the only properties that we need are encoded in the definition of a renormalization structure and the compatibility condition with a regularity structure given below in Definition \ref{DefnRenormalizationStructure}.
 An example of renormalization structure will be given in Section \ref{SectionBuildingRS}, where the renormalization operation will be intimately related to the Taylor expansion procedure.

 Renormalization structures are defined in Section \ref{SectionConcreteRenorS}.
 If we call the concrete regularity structures from Section \ref{SectionConcreteRS} right regularity structures, then renormalization structures